Grouped Discrete Representation for Object-Centric Learning: Proposed Method

-where $\alpha$ is decayed by cosine annealing\footnote{https://pytorch.org/docs/stable/generated/torch.optim.lr\_scheduler.Co\\sineAnnealingLR.html} from 0.5 to 0 in the former half pretraining, and is fixed to 0 after training.
-With such residual preserving information from continuous to discrete, the VAE can still be pretrained sufficiently even if mis-grouped discretization loses information.
+where $\alpha$ decays via cosine annealing\footnote{ https://pytorch.org/docs/stable/generated/torch.optim.lr\_scheduler.CosineAnnealingLR.html} from 0.5 to 0 in the first half of pretraining and is zeroed 0 afterward.
+With such residual preserving information through the discretization, VAE can be well pretrained even under mis-grouping.